f3rnando0/teste-pratico-dti/README.md

 `npm install -g tsc`

 ## Client-side
-To run the clint-side of the project, you need to type:
+To run the client-side of the project, you need to type:
 `npm run start` for development or `npm run build` for production.

 ## Server-side